-This is how it works:
+How it works:

 Works well at various depths

-Requires little effort along the way
+Requires little effort once set

 Easy to use, even for beginners